 The antigen may gain entrance either by natural infection or through any other sources such as artificial immunization by vaccination.

 a.
-Natural Active Immunity:
+Natural Active Immunity

 Immunity is developed by the host in response to the antigen that enters by natural infections.
 For example, a person attacked by measles or smallpox develops natural active immunity as he recovers from the diseases.

-The immunity acquired by way of such infections is also long lasting in many cases.
+The immunity acquired by way of such infections is also long-lasting in many cases.
 For example, lifetime immunity is got following certain viral infections such as smallpox, measles, and mumps.

 b.
-Artificial Active Immunity:
+Artificial Active Immunity

 - Live Vaccine (attenuated): in this preparation, live microorganisms are attenuated by different methods.
 Attenuation results in the loss of pathogenicity without the loss of antigenicity of the microorganisms.

-- Vaccines prepared with killed microorganisms: In this vaccines, microorganisms are killed in their virulent phase either by heat or antiseptics.
+- Vaccines prepared with killed microorganisms: In these vaccines, microorganisms are killed in their virulent phase either by heat or antiseptics.
 While killing, care is taken not to denature the antigen by excessive heat or strong detergents.

-E.g.: salk vaccine, Influenza vaccine, TAB vaccine, Pertussis vaccine, Toxoid, Tetanus Toxoid (TT), Diptheria Toxoid, Triple Vaccine (DPT).
+E.g.: Salk vaccine, Influenza vaccine, TAB vaccine, Pertussis vaccine, Toxoid, Tetanus Toxoid (TT), Diptheria Toxoid, Triple Vaccine (DPT).

 Immunization schedule for Children

 |From 3rd day after birth||BCG|

-||Booster dose or DPT and OPV|
+|16 months||Booster dose or DPT and OPV|

 - DPT = Diptheria, Pertussis, Tetanus vaccine (Triple vaccine)